cairdcoinheringaahing/LANotation/notation guide.md

 - Lightning Bolt: `Hero LBolt <N> <hex>`
 - Chain Lightning: `Hero Chain <N> <hex 1> <hex 2> <hex 3> <hex 4>`.
 If fewer targets are chosen than the maximum, simply omit the remaining hexes.
 Hexes should be ordered in decending order of damage dealt.
 For example, `Hero Chain F2 G3 H3` (in this case, using Chain Lightning 2) would deal 3 damage to **F2**, 2 to **G3** and 1 to **H3**.
 - Spellshock: `SShock <hex>`.
 Spellshock is denoted on the turn of the player hit, at the end, separated with a semicolon (e.g. `4.
-GSling shoot F4, ATM LStrike E4; SShock C6`)
+GSling shoot F4, ATMage LStrike E4; SShock C6`)
 - Battle Fury: `Hero BFury <hex>`.

 ### Kaladrix